Brymbo: Present day

 The village itself has undergone restoration work to transform the site of the former Steelworks into a new development.
-The building firm, Taylor Wimpey built a new housing estate on the land in 2007, dubbed 'Mountain View'.
-But this estate has been named 'Plas Brymbo' by locals, as there is a street named 'Mountain View' already, just off Cheshire View at the top of the village.
-With unhindered views of 'Hope Mountain'.
+The building firm, Taylor Wimpey built a new housing estate on the land in 2007, dubbed 'Mountain View' but this estate has been named 'Plas Brymbo' by locals, as there is a street named 'Mountain View' already, just off Cheshire View at the top of the village.
+It unhindered views of 'Hope Mountain'.

 In 2017, a road which directly connects the estate to the village was opened, named Phoenix Drive.

 In 2018 the Brymbo Heritage Trust received £1.1m to renovate the old steelworks building.